 The startup companies selected to participate come from various sectors, such as augmented reality, machine learning, artificial intelligence, software as a service (SaaS), and compliance.
 Building on 2020’s intentional diversity metrics, 45 percent of companies are founded by women.

 The 2021 cohort will focus on carbon offset, clean energy mobility, shipping and port operations efficiency, and manufacturing.

 This cohort focused on advancing decarbonization, environmental remediation, maritime workforce protections, sustainability, electrification, digitization, and conservation education.

-- It’s expected that the Center will generate a net positive operating income after the first year
+It is expected the Center will generate a net positive operating income after the first year.